univention/ansible-modules/docs/univention_config_registry.md

 --- | --- | ---
 keys (dictionary) | | A dict of keys to set or unset.
 In case of unsetting, the values are ignored.
 Either this, 'kvlist' or 'commit' must be given. |
 kvlist (list) | | You pass in a list of dicts with this parameter instead of using a dict via 'keys'.
 Each of the dicts passed via 'kvlist' must contain the keys 'key' and 'value'.
 This allows the use of Jinja in the UCR keys to set/unset.
 Either this, 'keys' or 'commit' must be given. |
-commit (list) | | A list of destination filenames as strings to be commited.
+force (bool) | false | Can set an ucr variable as forced 'ucr set --force key=value'.
+A variable set with force is always preferred. commit (list) | | A list of destination filenames as strings to be commited.
 Either this, 'keys' or 'kvlist' must be given." state (string) | "present" | Either 'present' for setting the key/value pairs given with 'keys' or 'absent' for unsetting the keys from the 'keys' dict. |